huggingface/huggingface.js/packages/tasks/src/tasks/mask-generation/about.md

 # array of multiple binary masks returned for each generated mask
 ```

-The prompt mode takes in three types of prompts.
+Prompt mode takes in three types of prompts:
 - **Point prompt:** The user can leave a point on the image, and a meaningful segment around the point will be returned.
 - **Box prompt:** The user can draw a box on the image, and a meaningful segment within the box will be returned.
 - **Text prompt:** The user can input a text, and the objects of that type will be segmented.
 Note that this capability has not yet been released and has only been explored in research.